 When you kiss a priest’s or bishop’s hand, you show reverence and respect for their holy office.
 In return, they bless and sanctify you and offer the Holy Gifts on your behalf in the Divine Liturgy.
 So when you greet your bishop or priest, don’t shake his hand, ask for his blessing.

-How and when to enter an Orthodox church
+Entering and exiting an Orthodox church

 - Saying a prayer

 - Lighting a candle

 Not only should we take care in how we enter or exit, but also when we should enter or exit the church.
 Arriving before the service starts gives us plenty of time to say personal prayers, light candles, venerate icons, find a spot in the nave, and spiritually prepare for the service.
 If you are a visitor, it also gives you the opportunity to take in everything around you.